 The mountain rock is reddish and thus full of iron oxide, and this is probably the reason for its Italian name Terrarossa.

 The hut is at 2848 meters above the sea level, and you will reach it from the pass in about 2-3 hours.
-This part of the route is a simple walk up, with great views of the Brig valley on your left side and many mountains on the other side of the Rhone valley, most notably Bietschhorn (3934 m).
+This part of the route is a simple walk-up, with great views of the Brig valley on your left side and many mountains on the other side of the Rhone valley, most notably Bietschhorn (3934 m).

 Below the hut, at 2756 m you will suddenly have an incredibly beautiful lake in front of you.
 It collects the water from Chaltwasser glacier which is on the right side, covering the northern slope of Monte Leone mountain.
 From the hut, you should plan another 1.5 hours to the summit of Wasenhorn.

 When you pass the hut, just continue toward the Italian-Swiss border in the north-east direction.
-This will lead you to a ridge which represents the border.
+This will lead you to a ridge that represents the border.
 You follow it to the summit.
 This part is very steep, probably up to 50 degrees, with unstable rock, and with snow at some places.
-See the first photo above to get an impression about the inclination.
+See the first photo above to get an impression of the inclination.
 There are no signs but they are not necessary; some cairns are there though, a few of my own.

 The summit is like a roof of a house, elongated and steep on the south and north sides.
 The cross is in fact on the lower end of the summit ridge, overlooking Simplon pass.

 You will have great views of Monte Leone which is very close in the south direction.
 The Weismiess group is in the distance in the southwest direction; Bishorn and Weisshorn are in the west, and the great peaks Bietschhorn, Aletschhorn, and Finsteraarhorn are in the north direction.